beaufortaml/company-ownership-example/README.md

 For curious citizens, the full copy can be requested [here](https://www.skatteetaten.no/en/presse/aksjeeieropplysninger/).

 Don't spend hours on this.
 It is voluntary.
-If you don't feel comfortable that you can finish the assignment in a reasonably short amount of time, don't worry.
+If you don't feel comfortable that you can finish the project in a reasonably short amount of time, don't worry.
 We still want to talk to you.